Vlad II Dracul: Early life

 Sigismund made Vlad a first-class member of the Order of the Dragon (a chivalric order established by Sigismund) in Nuremberg on 8 February 1431.
 Other first-class members included Alfonso V of Aragon and Vytautas, Grand Duke of Lithuania.
 The dragon-shaped badge of the order gave rise to his Romanian sobriquet, Dracul ("the Dragon"), for which his sons became known as Dracula ("son of Dracul").
 Vlad swore fealty to Sigismund who declared him the lawful prince of Wallachia.
 Vlad had to promise that he would protect the Roman Catholic Church.
 However, Sigismund did not assist him to seize Wallachia.
 In the summer, Vlad's half-brother, Alexander I Aldea, invaded Wallachia with Moldavian support and dethroned Dan II.

 Vlad did not abandon his claim to Wallachia and settled in Transylvania.
 A Neo-Renaissance mural in a three-storey house in the main square of Sighișoara (which was uncovered on the 500th anniversary of the death of Vlad Dracul's son, Dracula) may depict Vlad Dracul after an original painting, according to Radu Florescu.
 The mural depicts a corpulent man with oval-shaped eyes and long moustaches wearing a white turban.

-Alexander Aldea went to Adrianople to do homage to the Ottoman Sultan, Murad II, in 1432.
+Alexander I Aldea went to Adrianople to do homage to the Ottoman Sultan, Murad II, in 1432.
 Vlad wanted to invade Wallachia with the support of Wallachian boyars (or noblemen) who had fled to Transylvania, but Alexander Aldea's principal official, Albu, prevented the invasion.
 Sigismund authorized Vlad to buy weapons and muster an army of exiled boyars only in 1434.
 In 1435, Alexander Aldea fell seriously ill and never recovered.
 Taking advantage of his brother's illness, Vlad broke into Wallachia, but Alexander Aldea and his Ottoman allies forced him to retreat.